alamin39/CookingRecipe/README.md

 # CookingRecipe
-A SwiftUI application for saving your own Recipes
+A SwiftUI application for saving cooking recipes

 ### Technology